malramsay64/phd-thesis/02_Methods/Computational_Methods.md

 - Working with the computer to formulate the answer
 - Asking lots of questions quickly
-- Try something out, modify to suit the use case
 - Generating a figure is an excellent example, read in the dataset, plot, change colours, change size of labels, add axis labels.
 At each point modifying the underlying code to modify behaviour.